rajveerb/lotus/Inefficiency_Analysis_Readme.md

 ## Analysis Workflow

+Analysis Scripts are present in analysis_scripts/ directory.
+The analysis is performed using Jupyter notebooks.
+The analysis workflow is as follows:

 1. **Log Parsing:**
 Pass the path to your logs folder to the appropriate directory variable in the analysis Python notebooks.
 2. **Data Extraction:**
-Use the `Get_everything` function to parse all logs and generate a consolidated dataframe.
+Use the `get_everything` function to parse all logs and generate a consolidated dataframe.
 3. **Analysis:**
 Perform your analysis using the generated dataframe as needed.